mathworks/matlab-azure-devops-extension/overview.md

 ![tasks](https://user-images.githubusercontent.com/48831250/193909715-1c90eb94-d89d-458d-80bc-2fee4c20c760.png)

 ### Install MATLAB
-Use the **Install MATLAB** task to run MATLAB code and Simulink models with a specific version of MATLAB.
+Use the **Install MATLAB** task to run MATLAB code and Simulink models with a specific release of MATLAB.
 When you specify this task as part of your pipeline, the task installs your preferred MATLAB release (R2021a or later) on a Linux&reg;, Windows&reg;, or macOS agent and prepends it to the `PATH` system environment variable.
 If you do not specify a release, the task installs the latest release of MATLAB.
 You can use this task on your Microsoft-hosted or self-hosted agent:

 - Microsoft-hosted agent — The task installs your preferred MATLAB release and prepends it to the path.
 - Self-hosted agent — If the agent does not have your preferred MATLAB release installed, the task installs the release and preprends it to the path. f the agent has the preferred release installed, the task only prepends it to the path.